startyourlab/website/docs/tutorials/git-goals.md

 ## Setup

 You can participate in this tutorial using just the GitHub.com interface.
 To setup this tutorial, simply open the [Git Goal Tutorial's GitHub repository](https://github.com/startyourlab/git-goals-tutorial).
+To complete the tutorial, follow the steps below on this page.

 ### Pick the guide that's right for you